schoradt/core/README.md

 To make use of Solr in OpenInfRA two prerequisites must be complied.
 First the [server](https://github.com/OpenInfRA/solr_server) itself must be installed.
 Second the [core definition](https://github.com/OpenInfRA/solr_core) must be installed in the specified file path.
 Further instructions can be found in the appropriated repositories.

 ## WebGis/GeoServer
-A detailed description is provided in the specific folder [GXC](https://github.com/OpenInfRA/GXC)
+A detailed description is provided in the specific folder: [GXC](https://github.com/OpenInfRA/GXC).

 ## ImageMagick
 OpenInfRA provides a file upload.
 This upload requires [ImageMagick](http://www.imagemagick.org) to generate and produce different image representations.